Nau mai ki tēnei paetukutuku o te Sir Hugh Kawharu Foundation : He wawata mo ngā wheturangi

 The Foundation is also delighted to announce the award of the Sir Hugh Kawharu Scholarship for Innovation in Science for 2017 to Stacey Niao.
 Stacey is enrolled at Wintec in its masters course on Leadership in Sport and Leisure.
 Stacey has represented New Zealand in Volleyball and completed her undergraduate studies at Illinois State University, in the United States, graduating with a Bachelor of Science in 2015.
 We wish her all the best for her studies.
 Nei ra ngā mihi nui ki a ia, e te wheturangi o Ngati Awa me Ngati Tuwharetoa.
 He whakamihi tēnei ki a koe mo toū kaha i te ao Māori, me te mihi anō hoki mo tōu maramatanga, tōu tohungatanga mo tātou te iwi Māori.

-The Sir Hugh Kawharu Scholarship for Innovation in Science is a scholarship for Māori students engaged in masters level study in the sciences.
-Applications for the 2018 academic will be called for in mid-2017.
+The Sir Hugh Kawharu Scholarship for Innovation in Science is a $10,000 scholarship for Māori students engaged in masters level study in the sciences.
+The closing date for applications for the 2018 academic is 15 September 2017.

 The Sir Hugh Kawharu Foundation is working with the University of Auckland Business School to establish a new scholarship to support emerging, entrepreneurial and professional Māori who wish to complete a masters degree in business.
 Further information will be provided in due course.

 The Scholarship comprises a grant of $10,000 and is offered by the Foundation in partnership with the Auckland Museum.
 The Museum administers the scholarship.